VISHNUVARDHAN770/college-admission-chatbot/README.md

 # college-admission-chatbot
-AI-powered chatbot for college admission queries and information
+Gen AI-powered chatbot for college admission queries and information